andywag/NeuralHDL/docs/introduction/getting-started.md

 # Getting Started

-The code generator is writtin in Scala and uses SBT as a build tool.
+The code generator is written in Scala and uses SBT as a build tool.
+To get started you need to download and install the following tools.
+For limited use in generating cores without simulation only SBT or IDEA is required.

 * [SBT](http://www.scala-sbt.org/) : Build tool to create cores and tests
 * [Jetbrains IDEA](https://www.jetbrains.com/idea/) : Integrated Development Environment for editting